richplastow/generic-user-server/README.md

 Whereas `POST /foo/log-in` logs admins and regular users in to the ‘foo’ domain, `POST /log-in` logs super-administrators into the generic-user-server instance.
+This endpoint responds with `sessionCookieUsername` and `sessionCookieUuid` in a JSON object, _and also_ as a `Set-Cookie` header.

+__`POST /log-out`__

+Whereas `POST /foo/log-out` logs admins and regular users in to the ‘foo’ domain, `POST /log-in` logs super-administrators into the generic-user-server instance.
+This endpoint revokes the `Set-Cookie` header created by `POST /log-in`.
+TODO

 __`GET /domains`__